oracle/node-oracledb/doc/src/api_manual/aq.rst

         * - AqMessage ``message``
           - The message that is dequeued.
 See :ref:`AqMessage Class <aqmessageclass>`.

     Dequeued messages are returned as AqMessage objects.
-Note AqMessage objects are not used for enqueuing.

     .. _aqmessageclass: